litianqi1996/alluxio/underfs/kodo/kodo-en.md

 or [download the precompiled binaries directly](Running-Alluxio-Locally.html).

 Also, in preparation for using Kodo with alluxio, create a bucket or use an existing bucket.
-You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
+You should also note the directory you want to use in that bucket.
 For the purposes of this guide, the Kodo bucket name is called `KODO_BUCKET`, and the directory in that bucket is called `KODO_DIRECTORY`.
-To use the seven cattle object storage service, we need to provide a domain name to identify the specified bucket,for name is called `KODO_DOWNLOAD_HOST` .Also, for using the Qiniu Service, you should provide an Kodo endpoint to specify which range your bucket is on.
-The endpoint here is called `Kodo_ENDPOINT`,
+To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, for name is called `KODO_DOWNLOAD_HOST` .Also, in order to use Qiniu Kodo Service, you should provide an Kodo endpoint to specify which range your bucket is on.
+The endpoint here is called `KODO_ENDPOINT`.

 ## Mounting Kodo